 - Effective compliance and control mechanisms

 We have delivered a range of interventions targeted to varying Business Partnering maturity levels (Level 1 – Foundation thru to Level 3 – Mastery), ranging from a series of in-person strategic workshops to 6-9 months blended in-person and virtual programmes.
-Click here to request a sample Business Partnering intervention (PDF)
+Click here to download our Business Partnering brochure (PDF)

 Looking for more information about Business Partnering?
 Please feel free to contact one of our Senior Consultants, all of who have worked extensively on our Business Partnering programmes, any of whom are happy to discuss Business Partnering in general:

 Celine’s expertise bridges organisational purpose and brand, sustainability and leadership development.
 Her 20 years experience at board and operational levels includes the development of the Unilever Corporate brand in 2001.
 She can facilitate in English and French.